yash84596/ollama-ai-openwebui/README.md

 # ollama-ai-openwebui
-**Private Ollama AI Deployment**  Deploy over 20 AI models locally or in the cloud using Docker containers and a user-friendly interface.
+**Intranet Ollama AI Deployment**  You can Deploy over 20 AI models locally or in the cloud using Docker containers and with a user-friendly interface.
 Keep your data secure and access AI capabilities without relying on third-party services.
 Ideal for businesses and individuals seeking control over their AI deployments.

 **Features**